 Game Day Preview: Americans Host Tulsa, 7:05 PM

-Allen, Texas - The Allen Americans, ECHL affiliate of the Seattle Kraken (NHL), play the Tulsa Oilers tonight in the first game of a two-game weekend series between the two clubs.
-The Americans closed 2021 with a 4-1 win over Idaho and are 2-0 so far in 2022.
-This will be the first game between the two clubs this season.
-The Americans were 9-3-1 against Tulsa last season.
+Allen, Texas - The Allen Americans, ECHL affiliate of the Seattle Kraken (NHL), play the Tulsa Oilers tonight in the first game of three this week between the two clubs.
+The Americans split a two-game series last weekend winning on Friday night in Allen 6-3, then dropping a 4-2 game to the Oilers on Saturday night in Tulsa.
+The Americans are 8-2 in their last 10 games.
+The loss to the Oilers on Saturday ended an Americans five-game winning streak.

 Allen Americans Tonight: